-In environments where bandwidth is limited, it may be favorable to limit the number of machines which connect to the internet for updates in which case we recommend enabling Live Update Hosts (LUH).
+When using the Cloud version of Symantec Endpoint Protection Small Business Edition (SEP SBE) in environments where bandwidth is limited it may be favorable to limit the number of machines which connect to the internet for updates, in which case we recommend enabling Local Update Hosts (LUH).
 Clients defined as LUHs download virus definitions and software updates from the internet and redistribute them locally to the rest of the machines on their network.

-Once network topology has been considered and specific clients have been designated to serve as Live Update Hosts they will need to be defined as such in the Hosted Endpoint Portal and have the Local Update Host service installed, to do so:
+Once network topology has been considered and specific clients have been designated to serve as Local Update Hosts they will need to be defined in the cloud management console and have the Local Update Host service installed, to do so:

 Local Update Host Policy Considerations

-The default System Policy in the Hosted Endpoint Portal will direct clients to communicate with any available Local Update Host in the environment.
+The default System Policy in the cloud management console will direct clients to communicate with any available LUH in the environment.
 It is possible for the network to be configured in such a way that using this setting will result in clients trying to connect to LUHs in different physical locations or on different network segments, increasing their bandwidth usage and defeating the purpose of implementing LUHs.

 There are three different options available for LUH configuration in the System Policy:

 Connect to any available local update host(s) - clients will indiscriminately try to connect to any local update host they can reach on the network.

 Do not connect to any available local update host(s) - clients will all connect directly to the internet for updates.

 Specify the local update host(s) for this group - clients will connect to specific local update hosts depending on the group they are in.